zcang/EnrichedBarcode/README.md

 A jupyter notebook is included in the examples folder showing various examples.

-See the branch "python3" for software in Python 3 with more recent dependencies.
+See the master branch for software in Python 3 with more recent dependencies.

 ## Acknowledgement